ruler, scissors, pizza cutter, cookie cutters, disposable pastry bags, small and medium decorating tips

 Bake, rotating the baking sheets front to back and bottom to top about halfway through, until golden brown around the edges, about 20 minutes.
 Let cool completely on the baking sheets on a cooling rack, about 30 minutes.
 Nice, straight sides make the boxes easier to assemble, so after cooling, use a fine kitchen rasp to file the edges until squared and straight.

 Meanwhile, make the royal icing: Combine the confectioners' sugar and meringue powder in a large bowl.
-Add 5 tablespoons water and beat with an electric mixer on medium-high speed until the icing forms thick and glossy peaks, about 2 minutes (adding up to 1 tablespoon more water, if needed).
+Add 5 tablespoons water and the vanilla and beat with an electric mixer on medium-high speed until the icing forms thick and glossy peaks, about 2 minutes (adding up to 1 tablespoon more water, if needed).
 Remove 2 cups to thicken and transfer the rest into an airtight container with plastic wrap pressed on to the surface of the icing.

 Thicken the royal icing: Thicken the 2 cups of the royal icing by beating in tablespoons of extra confectioners' sugar until the mixture is the consistency of caulk.
 Fit a pastry bag with a medium round tip and fill it with the thickened icing.